GENERAL PRINCIPLES OF LAW, HISTORY AND VARIOUS ACTS RELATED TO DRUGS AND PHARMACY PROFESSION: A TEACHER’S COMPREHENSIVE GUIDE

 DEFINITION AND MEANING OF LAW

-- Rig Veda: “Law is the king of monarchs, far more powerful and right than they, by whose aid, even the weak may conquer over the strong.”
+The Rig Veda states that law is the king of monarchs, far more powerful and right than they, by whose aid, even the weak may conquer over the strong.
+This ancient wisdom highlights the supremacy of law over even the most powerful rulers.

-- John Locke: “Every Law is a veritable freedom, the ends of Law are not to abolish or confine but to preserve and increase freedom.”
+John Locke, the famous philosopher, said that every law is a veritable freedom, the ends of Law are not to abolish or confine but to preserve and increase freedom.
+This perspective emphasizes that law is not meant to restrict freedom but to protect and enhance it.

 Characteristics of Law